 textile/mixed media artist

-The salvaged magazines are treated as if they were a cloth, deconstructed and reconstructed using the sewing machine to form different exciting materials.
-The evolving fabrics give an illusion of lace, mosaics and reptile skins.
-The use of printed images and words provide an extra dimension, giving humorous captions about life.
+Whilst exploring and researching her interest in traditional fabrics, such as lace and weaves, she has developed unusual techniques that mimic the textiles; a modern twist on recycling.
+For example, salvaged magazine pages are treated as if they were cloth, deconstructed and reconstructed using the sewing machine to form different and exciting materials.
+The evolving fabrics give an illusion of lace, mosaics or even reptile skins.
+The use of the printed images and words provide an extra dimension, sometimes giving humorous captions about life.

 Other distinctive and important features of Jill’s work include: vibrant colour, the layering of paints and print, and patterns created using hand stitch or free machining.
 Whether handling paper or fragments of cloth, the work organically grows, with shapes developing to give an underlying relation to a story or a personal circumstance.

 Jill feels she has learnt through her latest work to appreciate the beauty in everyday things that are often ignored and abandoned.